joeagriffith/hopfield-networks/README.md

 The package is written in Python and relies mostly on PyTorch for its computation.

 ## Installation
-The 'hopnet' package only depends on PyTorch and tqdm.
+The 'hopnet' package only depends on PyTorch, Torchvision, tkinter and tqdm.

-Pytorch should be installed by following the information on their website at: https://pytorch.org/get-started/locally/
+Pytorch and Torchvision should be installed by following the information on their website at: https://pytorch.org/get-started/locally/

 Tqdm can be installed simply as 'pip install tqdm'.

+tkinter can be installed using 'pip install tkinter'.

 If the aforementioned dependencies are installed, you should be able to clone the repository and run the 'mnist_discrete' notebook yourself.